-At the first appearance the judge will determine the bond based on a number of different factors, and you can read more about the process for determining the bond amount here.
+At the first appearance the judge will determine the bond based on a number of different factors.

 A first appearance is not when a defendant enters a plea or asks for an attorney.
 A defendant has no obligation to say anything to the judge at the hearing.
 In fact, if a defendant does try to say anything to the judge, usually the judge will tell the defendant that anything they say can and will be held against them later, and to be sure they want to say something.